RIDE Award for Best Review

 - Level of reflection

-- Situating of the project under review in the ongoing discussion about the digital paradigm and in particular digital editions
+- Situating of the project under review in the ongoing discussion about the digital paradigm and in particular digital editions / text collections and corpora / tools and environments for digital scholarly editing.

 The winner will be selected by the editorial board of RIDE in conjunction with one or more internationally recognised DH experts.